puppipay/blue011issue/README.md

 <img src="workingimages/seebalance.png" alt="alt text" width="400">

-## Now you can send the locked-message and PIN to other party to receive fund.
+## Now you can send the Locking-message and PIN to other party to receive fund.

 In above images

-The locking-message is
+The Locking-message is
  ``` bash

  "message":  "eyJjcmMiOiIyMGUwNjEiLCJ1aWQiOiIwMjEyOGM1OTAzMDNkMTMwZTFmZWMxZWQyNDUzMjE3MGE5OThkOGIxNGYyZWNjNDRiOWY5OTE4MjIyMWVhZGM0MjQiLCJwaW5kYXRhIjp7ImlkIjoiVEVTMTU1NTc1Nzg5NTE2NiIsImRhdGUiOiIxNTYwMjIwNDgyMjIxIiwicGluIjoiIn19"